Big Fish Little Fish comes to Ireland – 909originals meets the team behind it

-Big Fish Little Fish (BFLF), which has organised family raves across the UK and Australia since 2013, is coming to Dublin on 9 June, for what promises to be one of the unmissable dance events of the year… particularly for those still in kindergarten. 🙂
+Big Fish Little Fish (BFLF), which has organised family raves across the UK and Australia since 2013, hits Dublin today (9 June), for what promises to be one of the unmissable dance events of the year… particularly for those still in kindergarten.

 Taking place at Tramline, the inaugural Big Fish Little Fish Ireland event welcomes dance music royalty in the form of Altern 8’s Mark Archer, for what promises to be a daytime session with a difference – think fancy dress, glitter cannons, giant balloons and a dancefloor full of bubbles.